arisha-git/Reflexa/pitch.md

+## Problem

+Imagine you’re in a situation where someone suddenly collapses in front of you.
+You want to help, but you don’t know what to do.

+In emergencies, even a few seconds of hesitation can cost lives.
+The problem isn’t that people don’t care — it’s that they lack the knowledge and confidence to act instantly.

+---

+## Solution

+That’s why we built **Reflexa** — an AI-powered emergency response assistant.

+Reflexa:
+- Guides users step-by-step in real time
+- Provides clear, immediate instructions
+- Reduces panic and hesitation
+- Helps untrained individuals take action instantly

+---

+## Vision

 ## Technical Overview

 From a technical perspective, **Reflexa** is built on AI-driven logic that interprets user input and generates situation-specific emergency guidance.
 We researched and integrated relevant APIs to improve response accuracy while maintaining fast processing speeds.